Vamsi0069/Interview-Question/Git interview questions.md

 ```
 git checkout -- <filename>
 ```
+-  Note : It discards local changes in a file

 #### 22.How to create and switch to a new branch?
 ```
 git checkout -b new_branch